-CBR Cycle Routes are the Principal Cycling Routes around Canberra and you would expect them to be on OpenStreetMap, but they still not labelled.
-CBR Cycle Routes are discussed here.Continue reading “CBR Cycle Routes on OpenStreetMap: lost and found”
+CBR Cycle Routes are the Principal Community Routes around Canberra.
+In OpenStreetMap, some routes have still not been marked.
+Here is the lost and found list, including maps.Continue reading “CBR Cycle Routes on OpenStreetMap: lost and found”

 If you want to plan a ride around Canberra, you will need a good map.
 After that, a route suggestion could be useful.
 Here both are discussed.Continue reading “Canberra cycling planner”